13 Top-Rated Attractions & Things to Do in Billings, MT

 History still rings from the streets in Billings, especially at places like the nationally accredited Western Heritage Center or the artifact-filled Yellowstone County Museum.
 On the southwest side of downtown, the Moss Mansion, constructed in 1903, is one of the best-preserved examples of early development in Billings.
 For a much deeper historical perspective, the nearby caves at Pictograph Caves State Park are adorned with artwork over 2,000 years old.

-For more ideas on how to spend your time here, read our list of the things to do Billings.
+For more ideas on places to visit, read our list of the top things to do in Billings.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The Rimrocks are a defining geological feature of Billings.
 This long wall of sandstone cliffs that runs across the northern edge of town is a favorite spot for sightseeing, sunset watching, and in-city recreation.

 Deposited by an ancient inland seaway and slowly carved over millions of years by the Yellowstone River, these scenic "rimrocks" are a striking backdrop.
 Numerous trailheads and parking areas are available to explore these outstanding symbols of the city.

 Zimmerman Park is a popular after-work escape on the northwest side of town, offering an easy way to catch a view atop the Rimrocks.
 Alongside casual observation, Zimmerman Park is also a popular place to go mountain biking and trail running.
 Bolted climbing routes also entice rock climbers to the area.

 Further east, Swords Park and Phipps Park offer more Rimrock trails to explore.
 From atop these northern Rimrocks on clear days, visitors have a great view of the Yellowstone Valley, including the Beartooth Mountains.